-Follow the next steps when installing the unit in Non-Direct Vent applications where combustion air is taken from indoors and flue gases are discharged outdoors.
+Follow the next two steps when installing the unit in Non-Direct Vent applications where combustion air is taken from indoors and flue gases are discharged outdoors.

-Use field-provided materials and the factory-provided air intake screen to route the intake piping as shown in Figure 24.
+- Use field-provided materials and the factory-provided air intake screen to route the intake piping as shown in Figure 29.
 Maintain a minimum clearance of 3" (76 mm) around the air intake opening.
-The air intake opening (with the protective screen) should always be directed forward, or sideways.

-- 2. If intake air is drawn from a ventilated attic (Figure 25) or ventilated crawlspace (Figure 26) the exhaust vent length must not exceed those listed in Table 8.
+The air intake opening (with the protective screen) should always be directed forward, or sideways. - If intake air is drawn from a ventilated attic (Figure 26) or ventilated crawlspace (Figure 27) the exhaust vent length must not exceed those listed in Table 7B.
 If 3" diameter pipe is used, reduce to 2" diameter pipe at the termination point to accommodate the debris screen. - 3.
-Use cement to secure the intake pipe to the connector, if desired.
+Use a sheet metal screw to secure the intake pipe to the connector, if desired.